Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: Introduction

-In \cite{AzTi13}, the authors introduced a simple finite-dimensional feedback control algorithm for stabilizing solutions of infinite-dimensional dissipative evolution equations, such as reaction-diffusion systems, the Navier-Stokes equations and the Kuramoto-Sivashinsky equation.
-The feedback control scheme uses finitely many observables and controllers which is consistent and stems from the fact that such systems possess a finite number of determining parameters or degrees of freedom, for example, finite number of determining Fourier modes, determining nodes, and determining interpolants and projections.
+In this paper we aim to present a unified rigorous approach, with complete proofs and without any {\it ad hoc} uncheckable assumptions, for stabilizing solutions of the KSE and other dissipative systems finitely many parameters (see also \cite{Kalantarov_Titi2015, Kalantarov_Titi2017} for similar approach concerning the nonlinear damped wave equations and other related systems).
+In particular, we investigate a global feedback control algorithm that side-tracks some of the difficulties mentioned earlier.
+Our current study stems from a recent analytical result for a simple finite-dimensional feedback control algorithm introduced in \cite{AzTi13} for globally stabilizing solutions of infinite-dimensional dissipative evolution equations.
+We note that the feedback controller proposed in \cite{AzTi13} can be used for stabilization of the zero steady state solutions of a wide class of nonlinear dissipative wave equations as well (see, e.g. \cite{Kalantarov_Titi2015} and references therein).
+The newly proposed global feedback control scheme uses finitely many observables and controllers which is consistent and stems from the fact that such systems possess a finite number of determining parameters or degrees of freedom, for example, finite number of determining Fourier modes, determining nodes, and determining interpolants and projections.
+As it has been noted in \cite{AzTi13}, this proposed algorithm does not require the presence of separation in spatial scales, in particular, it does not assume the existence of a globally invariant inertial manifold (see, e.g. \cite{Ros:rd-im} for using inertial manifold for feedback control).
+See also \cite{Foias-Jolly-Kravchenko-Titi1, Foias-Jolly-Kravchenko-Titi2, JST, JST2} for relevant work on {\it determining forms}.